ponchofiesta/bffextract/README.md

 ## Limitations

-- Decompression is unimplemented.
-Compressed files are extracted as is.
+- Decompression of compressed files is very slow.
 - Empty folders are not extracted.
 Currently only files are extracted and their parent folders are created implicitly.